sounkou-bioinfo/Rlibtiledbvcf/README.md

 We build the CLI and the library, provide a CLI wrapper.
 CLI wrapped using processx is used for creating, ingesting, exporting, and querying TileDB-VCF datasets and library will be used for future R bindings.
-We may add some additional functionality using vcfppR (processx callbacks for example).
+We may add some additional functionality using vcfppR (through callbacks for example).
 This is a work in progress.

 ## Installation